plotly/shell-celery-test/README.md

-## Dash On-Premise Sample App

-This repository contains a simple Dash app that can be deployed as-is on your [Plotly On-Premise](https://plot.ly/products/on-premise) server.

-#### Deployment Instructions

-To learn more about what each of these files does and how to start from scratch, see the [Plotly On-Premise Dash App Deployment Docs](https://plot.ly/dash/deployment/on-premise).
+## Multiple processes on dash

+This repository contains a simple Dash app that run multi-processes.
+A random number is generated and then saved to local pickle file.
+Another process of live updating is reading from the local pickle file and output result to dash html layout.